ravishankarkumar/officialcto/docs/interview-section/design-principles/open-closed-principle.md

 ---
 title: Open-Closed Principle
-description: Master the Open-Closed Principle in Java to create extensible, maintainable systems, with practical examples for better software engineering.
+description: Master the Open-Closed Principle (OCP) in Java with real-world examples, UML diagrams, and interview prep to build extensible, maintainable systems.
 ---

 # Open-Closed Principle

 ## Overview
 The Open-Closed Principle (OCP), part of the SOLID principles, states that software entities (classes, modules, functions) should be **open for extension but closed for modification**, allowing new functionality without altering existing code.
-In this third lesson of Section 4 in the *Official CTO* journey, we explore **OCP**, its implementation in Java, and its applications in system design.
-Whether adding new payment types to an e-commerce app or extending features in a social platform, OCP promotes extensibility and maintainability.
-By mastering OCP, you’ll create robust Java systems and mentor others effectively.

-Inspired by *Clean Code*, *Effective Java*, and *Design Patterns* by Gang of Four, this 20-minute lesson covers the concepts, a practical Java example with a UML diagram, and practice exercises to advance your skills.
-Let’s continue the journey to becoming a better engineer!

 ## Learning Objectives
 - Understand the **Open-Closed Principle** and its role in SOLID.